Modal - Basic

 Example

-object from the library to access all the components.
+Use the exposed Modal object from the library to access all the components.

 import { Modal, Button, Text, Box } from '@streamelements/frontend-ui';